• A Few Words in Defense of Our Country

 The definitive biography of songwriter Randy Newman, told with his full cooperation, by acclaimed biographer and longtime Los Angeles Times music critic, Robert Hilburn

 Randy Newman is widely hailed as one of America’s all-time greatest songwriters, equally skilled in the sophisticated melodies and lyrics of the Gershwin-Porter era and the cultural commentary of his own generation, with Bob Dylan and Paul Simon among his most ardent admirers.
-While tens of millions around the world can hum “You’ve Got a Friend in Me,” his disarming centerpiece for Toy Story, most of them would be astonished to learn that the heart of Newman’s legacy is in the dozens of brilliant songs that detail the injustices, from racism to class inequality, that have contributed to division of our nation.
-Decades apart, Rolling Stone and The Atlantic both declared that a single Newman song, “Sail Away,” tells us more about America than “The Star-Spangled Banner.”
+While tens of millions around the world can hum “You’ve Got a Friend in Me,” his disarming centerpiece for Toy Story, most of them would be astonished to learn that the heart of Newman’s legacy is in the dozens of brilliant songs that detail the injustices, from racism to class inequality, that have contributed to the division of our nation.
+The Atlantic declared that a single Newman song, “Sail Away,” tells us more about America than “The Star-Spangled Banner.”
 And yet, his legacy remains largely undocumented in book form—until now.

 ©2024 Robert Hilburn (P)2024 Hachette Books